gemseo/gemseo/doc_src/software/maintenance.rst

 This kind of work is mostly done by trials and errors.

-In addition to the dependencies of |g|, :file:`pyproject.toml` also defines optional dependencies used for running the tests or building the documentation.
+In addition to the dependencies of |g|, :file:`pyproject.toml` also defines extra dependencies used for developing, testing, or building the documentation.

 Dependencies for development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~